atellmer/dark/README.md

 ## Rendering to native platforms (Android, iOS)

 Due to the convenient design of the architecture, the Dark core does not depend on the rendering platform, the main thing is that the environment supports JavaScript execution.
 Thanks to this feature, you can write custom renders for any platform.
 One such platform is mobile operating systems.
-Thanks to `NativeScript`, we can render our components natively on Android or iOS using the native APIs of those systems inside JavaScript.
+Thanks to NativeScript, we can render our components natively on Android or iOS using the native APIs of those systems inside JavaScript.
 Dark provides a renderer called `@dark-engine/platform-native`.
 You can learn more about it [here](https://github.com/atellmer/dark/tree/master/packages/platform-native).

 <a name="desktop-platforms"></a>

 ## Rendering to desktop platforms (Windows, Linux, macOS)

 If you want to develop native apps for popular desktop operating systems, then you can do that too.
-With top notch `NodeGui` and `Qt` support, you can render to operating system widgets.
-Also, since `NodeGui` includes a fork of `Node.js` called `Qode`, any packages for modern Node.js can be used when writing desktop applications.
+With top notch NodeGui and Qt support, you can render to operating system widgets.
+Also, since NodeGui includes a fork of Node.js called Qode, any packages for modern Node.js can be used when writing desktop applications.
 Read more about the `@dark-engine/platform-desktop` package [here](https://github.com/atellmer/dark/tree/master/packages/platform-desktop).

 Thanks everyone! 🤛